wp-plugins/antispam-bee/readme.txt

 = At a Glance =
+* WordPress 3.x ready: Design as well as technical
 * Optional strict check for incomming comments
 * Email notifications about new spam comments
 * Trackback and pingback check